-- 1. Pass an instance of IDictionary mapping property names to property values to Configuration.SetProperties(). - 2.
-Include <property> elements in a configuration section in the application configuration file.
-The section should be named hibernate-configuration and its handler set to NHibern-ate.Cfg.ConfigurationSectionHandler.
-The XML namespace of the section should be set to urn:nhibernate-configuration-2.2. - 3.
-Include <property> elements in hibernate.cfg.xml (discussed later).
+- 1. Pass an instance of IDictionary mapping property names to property values to Configuration.SetProperties(). - 3.
+Include cproperty> elements in hibernate.cfg.xml (discussed later).

-If you take this approach, opening an ISession is as simple as:
+If you take this approach, opening an Isession is as simple as:

+'''

 ISession session = sessions.OpenSession(); // open a new Session // do some data access work, an ADO.NET connection will be used on demand

+'''